tartley/tartley.github.io/posts/new-laptop-time.md

     number of chips x chip banks / 64 = module rank

-e.g. Using sixteen x4 chips will provide a single rank of memory on the module (16x4/64=1).
+eg. Using sixteen x4 chips will provide a single rank of memory on the module (16x4/64=1).

 Whereas using 32 x8 chips will provide a module of 4 ranks (32x8/64=4).